-6. More often than not, water knows no political boundaries.
+- 6. More often than not, water knows no political boundaries.
 Globally, more than 270 watersheds cross the political boundaries of two or more countries.
-These watersheds cover about one-half of the earth's land surface and are home to about 40% of the global population71.
+These watersheds cover about one-half of the earth's land surface and are home to about 40% of the global population73.
 The majority of the world's Large Marine Ecosystems (LMEs) are shared by two or more countries.
-LMEs are responsible for over 85% of the world's fish catch and provide a suite of ecosystem services such as essential spawning habitats, natural coastal protection, and carbon sequestration and storage.

-7. Needs for food and water are rising, yet water needs associated with expansion of agricultural land for greater food production are rarely addressed in basin management.
+LMEs are responsible for over 85% of the world's fish catch and provide a suite of ecosystem services such as essential spawning habitats, natural coastal protection, and carbon sequestration and storage. - 7.
+Needs for food and water are rising, yet water needs associated with expansion of agricultural land for greater food production are rarely addressed in basin management.
 Agriculture accounts for 70% of global freshwater use and for over 85% in many of the least developed countries that are eligible for GEF support.
-Globally, fish provide about 4.3 billion people with about 15 percent of their intake of animal protein.72 Driven by population growth and by the rise in dietary standards, food production alone will have to increase by 70% within the next 40 years to meet this growing demand.73 Collaboration with government agencies and a range of private sector players - from large investors to groups of farmers - to transparently link land and water rights will be key to assuring sustainable supply of freshwater.

-8. While the demand for freshwater is increasing, about 40% of the water used in irrigated agriculture - the main consumer of water globally - is lost as runoff.74 At the same time about
+Globally, fish provide about 4.3 billion people with about 15 percent of their intake of animal protein.
+The provide about 4.3 billion people with about 15 percent of their intake of animal protein.
+The provide about 4.3 billion people with about 15 percent of their intake of animal protein.
+The provide about 4.3 billion people with about 15 percent of their intake of animal protein.
+The provide about 4.3 billion people with about 15 percent of their intake of animal protein.
+The provide about 4.3 billion people with about 15 percent of their intake of animal protein.
+The provide about 4.3 billion people with about 15 percent of their intake of animal protein.
+The provide about 4.3 billion people with about 15 percent of their intake of animal protein.
+The provide about 4.3 billion people with about 15 percent of their intake of animal protein.
+The provide about 4.3 billion people with about 15 percent of their intake of animal protein.
+The provide about 4.3 billion people with about 15 percent of their intake of animal protein.
+The provide about 4.3 billion people with about 15 percent of their intake of animal protein.
+The provide about 4.3 billion people with about 15 percent of their intake of animal protein.
+The provide about 4.3 billion people with about 15 percent of their intake of animal protein.
+The provide about 4.3 billion people with about 15 percent of their intake of animal protein.
+The provide about 4.3 billion people with about 15 percent of their intake of animal protein.
+The provide about 4.3 billion people with about 15 percent of their intake of animal protein.
+The provide about 4.3 billion people with about 15 percent of their intake of animal protein.
+The provide about 4.3 b - 8.
+While the demand for freshwater is increasing, about 40% of the water used in irrigated agriculture the main consumer of water globally is lost as runoff.
+At the same time about

-69 Arnason et al., 2008 ; Sunken Billions, World Bank and FAO, 2008
+71 Arnason et al., 2008; Sunken Billions, World Bank and FAO, 2008

-70 FAO, 2012.
+72 FAO, 2012.
 State of the World Fisheries and Aquaculture.

-71 UNDP, International Waters - Delivering Results, 2012.
+73 UNDP, International Waters - Delivering Results, 2012.